nayeemashraf/WebDev/vscodepro.md

 ## 🖲️ Multi-cursor

-    💡  Ctrl+Alt+ ↑ / ↓ - Insert cursors above or below the line.
+    💡  Ctrl+Alt+↑ or Ctrl+Alt+↓ - Insert cursors above or below the line.

     💡  Hold Alt key and click on the multiple typing areas, it will setup cursors at those positions.